ceciliestadekristensen/AdopTree/README.md

 ## Key Features

-* Tree Map: Location-based overview of nearby trees with health status
+- **Tree Map** - Location-based overview of nearby trees with health status
-* Tree Adoption: Users adopt a specific tree and follow its development
+- **Tree Adoption** - Adopt and follow a specific tree
-* AI Check-Ins (Concept): Upload a photo → receive diagnosis + care recommendations
+- **AI Check-Ins (Concept)** - Upload a photo → receive diagnosis + care recommendations
-* My Trees: Track adopted trees and their status
+- **My Trees** - Track adopted trees and their status
-* Impact View: Visualize collective engagement and contribution
+- **Impact View** - Visualize collective engagement

 ---

 ## My Contribution

-This was an individual project, and I was responsible for the full concept and design process.
+This was an individual project, where i was responsible for the full concept and design process.

 ### Concept Development
 - Developed the overall application idea and structure